8 Simple Steps to get Your Stream Started

 There are plenty of beginner tutorials to learn how to connect to your platform of choice and to add the graphics that you want.
 And that’s just scratching the surface of what you can do with Airmix, since professionals also stream with this app.

-Step 4: Choose A Platform (like Facebook or Youtube)
+Step 4: Choose A Platform (like Facebook or YouTube)

 If all of your virtual guests are your Facebook friends, then it’s easy to set up a private group for streaming.
 Just create a group for your wedding day, invite all your virtual guests to join, then start a live stream to that group for a Facebook live wedding.